shaneguna/checkout-discountables/README.md

-# The Nile Group Coding Challenge
-The Nile wants to offer a wide variety of discounts to our customers.
+The Provider wants to offer a wide variety of discounts to our customers.

 Your task is to develop a system to allow for discounts to be applied to a customers cart.
 The system should be as flexible as possible, allowing